DijiOfficial/Diji-Engine/README.md

 ## <ins>Pipeline</ins>

-As mentionned before, I kept the pipeline quite simple not needing complex collision, rendering and such.
+As mentioned before, I kept the pipeline quite simple not needing complex collision, rendering and such.

 ![Picture of the Pipeline](https://github.com/DijiOfficial/Diji-Engine/blob/master/GitHubAssets/Pipeline.png)